 This homemade Christmas ornaments post is part of an amazing holiday tour with some of my fellow bloggers.
 Make sure to check out all of their great projects, recipes, decorating ideas and more down at the bottom of the post!

-- Gather your few supplies.
+- Gather your few supplies to make these beautiful DIY ornaments.
 Of course, if you are feeling extra motivated you can go outside and find a nice thick birch branch.
 Chop down the branch, set up your saw and slice it up yourself.
 Or you can take the easier, slightly more sensible route and order these pre-cut and pre-drilled wood slices for making easy homemade Christmas ornaments online HERE.
 Once you decide which route you want to take to get your wood slices you will need to plan out the positioning of your lettering by tracing the outline of the wood slices onto a piece of paper.

 - Draw in the inner border for where the painted center will end.